 So, is the upshot that acetaminophen doesn’t work?
 While further studies will be conducted, this could be a surprising finding for most patients and doctors alike.

 Lower back pain is one of the most common complaints and is notoriously difficult to treat because there can be so many variables.
+Lower back pain can contribute to a diminished quality of life.
+If your back pain has been caused by a fall you may want to speak to a Pittsburgh slip and fall lawyer about any legal action you would like to pursue.

 What Does Help Lower Back Pain?